 Plant supports, trellises, scare crows and garden decorations must be no higher than 36 inches tall and must not impede on the space or block sunlight in adjacent garden beds.
 Garden box boarders, barriers must receive prior approval from Community Crop.

 - By no later than November 15, all foliage (excluding perennials) must be cut down composted.
 It is your responsibility to notify

 Community Crop of any perennials that you wish to leave for the next season.
 After November 15th, Community Crop reserves the right

-to have volunteers clean up your plot.
+to have volunteers clean up your garden bed.

 - Compost bins are set up at the gardens for the composting of garden and vegetable waste only.
 Compost materials are for use by the community garden only and are not to be removed from the site without permission from Community Crop.

 - When City of Calgary and Calgary Board of Education maintenance crews are on site, they must be provided the right-of-way to perform their duties.